ConnorDonegan/connordonegan.github.io/_posts/2025-10-04-pyqgis-guide.markdown

 If you already have [QGIS](https://qgis.org/) then you should have what you need to get started and follow along if you want to.
 The QGIS installation includes Python, PyQt, and PyQGIS.
 I'm working on a Linux system but you may be able to follow along on Windows.

 The book was published in 2018, so it uses PyQt5 rather than the latest, PyQt6.
+The next QGIS release will use PyQt6, so if you decide to learn PyQGIS you may want to start [there](https://www.pythonguis.com/tutorials/pyqt6-creating-your-first-window/).
 Also, I'm going to follow the book in designing the app by writing out the Python code but you might go further and faster with [Qt Designer](https://realpython.com/qt-designer-python/).

 ### A PyQt text editor